Port-au-Prince: History

-Taino Period
+Taíno period

 The Port-au-Prince area was part of the Xaragua chiefdom with the capital city, Yaguana being in Léoganes.
 There were multiple Taino settlements in the area such as Bohoma and Guahaba.
 It is understood that most of the plain area was used as hunting grounds.

 The Bahoruco mountain range in the north-east of Port-au-Prince was the scene of a Taino rebellion led by Enriquillo resulting in a treaty with the Spanish.

 Spanish colonization

 Prior to the arrival of Christopher Columbus, the island of Hispaniola was inhabited by the Taíno people, who arrived in approximately 2600 BC in large dugout canoes.
 They are believed to come primarily from what is now eastern Venezuela.
-By the time Columbus arrived in 1492 AD, the region was under the control of Bohechio, Taíno cacique (chief) Xaragua.
+By the time Columbus arrived in 1492 AD, the region was under the control of Bohechio, the Taíno cacique (chief) of Xaragua.
 He, like his predecessors, feared settling too close to the coast; such settlements would have proven to be tempting targets for the Caribs, who lived on neighboring islands.
 Instead, the region served as a hunting ground.
 The population of the region was approximately 400,000 at the time, but the Taínos were gone within 30 years of the arrival of the Spaniards.

 With the arrival of the Spaniards, the Amerindians were forced to accept a protectorate, and Bohechio, childless at death, was succeeded by his sister, Anacaona, wife of the cacique Caonabo.
 The Spanish insisted on larger tributes.
 Eventually, the Spanish colonial administration decided to rule directly, and in 1503, Nicolas Ovando, then governor, set about to put an end to the régime headed by Anacaona.
 He invited her and other tribal leaders to a feast, and when the Amerindians had drunk a good deal of wine (the Spaniards did not drink on that occasion), he ordered most of the guests killed.
 Anacaona was spared, only to be hanged publicly some time later.
 Through violence, introduced diseases and murders, the Spanish settlers decimated the native population.

 Direct Spanish rule over the area having been established, Ovando founded a settlement not far from the coast (west of Etang Saumâtre), ironically named Santa Maria de la Paz Verdadera, which would be abandoned several years later.
 Not long thereafter, Ovando founded Santa Maria del Puerto.
 The latter was first burned by French explorers in 1535, then again in 1592 by the English.
 These assaults proved to be too much for the Spanish colonial administration, and in 1606, it decided to abandon the region.